Coronavirus, economic crisis compound Pakistan's malnutrition scourge | DW | 30.11.2020

 Health experts have expressed disappointment over the government's failure to address the issue of malnutrition and children's stunted growth.
 Coronavirus, inflation and unemployment have exacerbated the situation.

 Prime Minister Imran Khan vowed to deal with the issue of malnutrition after he came to power in August 2018.
 As opposition leader, Khan was very critical of the previous administrations' inability to tackle the problem.
-But experts say his government hasn't done much to improve the situation in the past two years.
+But many in Pakistan believe his government hasn't done much to improve the situation in the past two years.

 Even members of the ruling Pakistan Tehreek-e-Insaf (PTI) party admit that the government could have done better when it came to addressing rising levels of malnutrition and stunted growth in children.